 Roads, Hills, and History

-We are offering a few pricing offerings this year.
-The ride without advance discounts is $60, but if you're willing to raise $100 through Pledgereg you can pay $20 and still receive the great T-shirt and rider package.
+We are offering several pricing options this year, with a graduated fee schedule and a special fundraiser discount.
+The early registration fee is $50 and is in effect through July 4th.
+The regular registration is $55 in effect from July 5th-August 19th.
+Starting August 20th, the fee becomes $60.
+If you are willing to raise a minimum of $100 for the ride through PledgeReg, you can sign up for the fundraiser discount of $20 and still receive the great T-shirt and rider package.
 We hope all riders will create a PledgeReg page and ask their friends and family to donate.

 We hope to see you at Stable Craft on September 11, 2021 and enjoy an after ride celebratory beer.